IV. Nursing Model Components

 Modeling workforce participation

-Activity status for nurses is modeled using prediction equations derived from the 2022 NSSRN for RNs and 2017-2021 ACS for RNs and LPNs.
+Activity status for RNs is modeled using prediction equations derived from the 2022 NSSRN and 2018-2022 ACS.
+For LPNs, only the 2018-2022 ACS is used.
 This analysis focuses on nurse clinicians under age 50 as the activity status for clinicians aged 50 and over is modeled as attrition.
 The dependent variable is whether the nurse is active in the nursing workforce (employed or actively seeking employment) or not active.
 Explanatory variables are the same as those used to model hours worked: sex, race/ethnicity, and 5-year age groups.

 The overall activity rates for RNs and LPNs under age 50 were 85% and 87%, respectively.
 The odds of being employed vary by nurse characteristics, in particular age (Exhibit IV-6).
-Nurses are more likely to be active in the workforce as they age, with RNs at the baccalaureate level having a 14% higher odds of being active at ages 45-49 compared to those 30 and under.
-Non-Hispanic Black LPNs have 55% higher odds of being active in nursing compared to non-Hispanic White LPNs.
+Nurses are more likely to be active in the workforce as they age, with RNs at the baccalaureate level having 11% higher odds of being active at ages 45-49 compared to those 30 and under.
+Non-Hispanic Black LPNs have 61% higher odds of being active in nursing compared to non-Hispanic White LPNs.

 Modeling hours worked